JonJagger/cyber-dojo/readme.txt

-so the root folder for the CyberDojo called 'Jon Jagger' is cyberdojo/dojos/38/1fa3eaa1a1352eb4bd6b537abbfc4fd57f07ab Each started avatar has a subfolder underneath this, for example cyberdojo/dojos/38/1fa3eaa1a1352eb4bd6b537abbfc4fd57f07ab/wolves
+so the root folder for the CyberDojo called 'Jon Jagger' is cyberdojo/dojos/38/1fa3eaa1a1352eb4bd6b537abbfc4fd57f07ab Each started avatar has a subfolder underneath this, for example cyberdojo/dojos/38/1fa3eaa1a1352eb4bd6b537abbfc4fd57f07ab/wolf

 Git Repositories
 ================
-Each started avatar has its own git respository, eg cyberdojo/dojos/38/1fa3eaa1a1352eb4bd6b537abbfc4fd57f07ab/wolves/.git The starting files (as loaded via the manifests.rb's :visible_filenames) form tag 0 (zero).
+Each started avatar has its own git respository, eg cyberdojo/dojos/38/1fa3eaa1a1352eb4bd6b537abbfc4fd57f07ab/wolf/.git The starting files (as loaded via the manifests.rb's :visible_filenames) form tag 0 (zero).
 Each run-tests event causes a new git commit and tag, with a message and tag which is simply the increment number.
-For example, the fourth time the wolves press the run-tests button causes
+For example, the fourth time the wolf computer presses the run-tests button causes
 >git commit -a -m '4'
 >git tag -m '4' 4 HEAD
 From an avatar's folder you can issue the following commands: